heathensoft/lwjgl-guide/guide/chapter07.md

 texture.textureRepeat(); // UV repeats
 bitmap.dispose(); // free the bitmap
 ```
-In this chapter we'll take a closer look at textures while making utility classes
-for opengl texture calls.

 ### OOP and Opengl (Sidenote)
-I encourage you NOT to force opengl objects to fit the Java OOP paradigm.
+I encourage you not to force opengl objects to fit the Java OOP paradigm.
 OpenGL works like a state machine.
 Calls like:

 ```